What is Wi-Fi?

 Most routers and cellular-enabled mobile devices can create a private local area wireless network, sharing a central upstream Internet connection.

-Mobile travelers like RVers and cruisers may encounter Wi-Fi technology in multiple forms during their travels —both in their own local area networking, shared public access points, and borrowing bandwidth from friends they might visit.
+Mobile travelers like RVers and cruisers may encounter Wi-Fi technology in multiple forms during their travels — both in their own local area networks, shared public access points, and by borrowing bandwidth from friends they might visit.

 This guide will help explain just what Wi-Fi is and the many forms it comes in.